ivan006/Course-Work--Notes/Ivans-Charity/readme.md

 # Ivans-Charity

+Who is money given to: The less fortunate.
+Currency: ZAR.
-All money has been given to the less fortunate.
-Currency is ZAR.
-Total over all time is Rx.
+Total over all time: Rx.
+Percent of net income given: As of 2022-05 roughly 3%

 - 2022-05: 57
 - 2022-04: 400